Sole Source Justification FAQ

 The level of detail should be proportional to the dollar amount of the subcontract, with greater explanation provided for higher dollar value subcontracts.
 Emphasize your primary reasons for selecting the subcontractor in the justification.
 Following are examples of acceptable justifications:

-- Subcon is a non-profit institution that specializes in the preparation and production of management re-engineering seminars and workshops.
-No other institution or vendor has the unique collection of talent that is available through Subcon at this time.
+- Subcontractor is a non-profit institution that specializes in the preparation and production of management re-engineering seminars and workshops.
+No other institution or vendor has the unique collection of talent that is available through Subcontractor at this time.
 Specifically, this talent includes the developers of the methodologies of interest and the principal instructors associated with those methodologies.
-Therefore, Subcon was selected as the sole source.
+Therefore, Subcontractor was selected as the sole source.

 - Supply Associates is the selected vendor on this program because of their prior experience and familiarity with the QRS project and their expertise in software configuration.
 No other company with their expertise and knowledge is known.

-- XYZ, Inc. is the only known source that can furnish on schedule an additional equiptomatron that is identical in all essential respects to the original.
-XYZ performed in a superior fashion under the previous subcontract and delivered an equiptomatron that has now proven to be effective and reliable.
+- XYZ, Inc. is the only known source that can furnish on schedule additional equipment or equipment modifications that are identical in all essential respects to the original.
+XYZ performed in a superior fashion under the previous subcontract and delivered equipment or equipment modifications that have now proven to be effective and reliable.

 - The rationale for award of a subcontract to ABC, Inc. for technical support on the Sincom project is as follows: